 Unique Characteristics of SSDs

 One of the biggest advantages of NAND flash storage is the ability to retain data without being powered up (hence the reference non-volatile memory).
-However, this benefit comes at a cost of a limited lifetime.
+However, this benefit comes at the cost of a limited lifetime.
 In other words, NAND flash memory can be written to only a finite number of times because it wears out over time.
 What’s more, the flash wears out unevenly, causing some parts to wear out faster than others.

-To circumvent this problem, SSDs employ wear leveling algorithms to try to prolong their lifespan.
+To circumvent this problem, SSDs employ wear-leveling algorithms to try to prolong their lifespan.
 The SSD continually moves data across the drive to ensure that the different areas of the flash chip wear out uniformly.

 As such, using traditional wiping techniques to overwrite a specific block over countless times doesn’t necessarily work here because the SSD writes all fresh incoming data to different blocks spread across the drive.
 Employing hard drive wiping techniques on SSDs may, in fact, harm them.